Rohith04MVK/Rohith04MVK/README.md

 ## Now, what are some of my hobbies?
 #### Sports 🏏, I like playing cricket and badminton.
-####  Music 🎵, my favourite artists are Script, Avicii and OneRepublic.
+####  Music 🎵, my favourite artists are American Authors, The Script, Avicii and OneRepublic.
 #### Video Games 🎮, Minecraft especially Hypixel bedwars.

 ## Some of my best repos